-- Rare disorders that may affect normal function of the thyroid which can lead to underactive thyroid.
+- Rare disorders that may affect the normal function of the thyroid which can lead to an underactive thyroid.

 If you are at risk for underactive thyroid or know someone who is, contact Pollack Wellness Institute to schedule a consultation and to begin hypothyroid treatment in Long Island.